max-wn/tutorials/tutorials/archlinux.md

 * ffmoeg                    --> Complete solution to record, convert and stream audio and video
 * krita                     --> edit and paint images
 * gimp                      --> GNU Image Manipulation Program
-* tldr                      --> Command line client for tldr, a collection of simplified and community-driven man pages
 * pandoc                    --> Conversion between markup formats
 * texlive-most              --> group contains most TeX Live packages
 * texlive-lang              --> group contains packages providing character sets and features for languages with non-latin characters
 * biber                     --> A Unicode-capable BibTeX replacement for biblatex users
 * lynx                      --> A text browser for the World Wide Web
-* stow                      --> Manage installation of multiple softwares in the same directory tree

 ### Set defolt programms